 Gender Equality is a long-standing value at P&G. Over the past few years, P&G India has made significant progress and increased representation of women at P&G plants in India.
-P&G group in India is inducting over 20% more NEEM apprentices in the manufacturing plants.
+One of the feminine care production lines at the Company's plant in Goa now proudly boasts of a 100% female shift crew.
+P&G group India is also inducting over 20% more NEEM apprentices in the manufacturing plants.
 This has been possible through our intentional and deliberate approach to identify and bust barriers that are holding women back.